PageSpeed Insights recommendations are a bittersweet aspect of web performance optimization.

 With the Opportunities section, PageSpeed Insights wants to give you advice on the performance metrics that could help your page load faster.

 Every recommendation is accompanied by the estimated time savings that you could gain by implementing the suggested fix.

 Let’s see which are the most common PSI recommendations in this section and how to approach them.

-- Eliminate Render-Blocking Resources and Defer Unused CSS
+- Eliminate Render-Blocking Resources

 - Reduce Server Response Time

 - Multiple Page Redirects